dmar1n/lazy-log-formatter/README.md

 ## Options

 - `--fix`: Automatically fix f-strings used in log calls to lazy log calls.
+- `--exclude [PATTERN ...]`: Exclude files or directories matching these patterns.
 - `PATH [PATH ...]`: One or more directories or files to process.
 If not specified, defaults to the current directory.

 ## Examples